 What to Do If You’ve Been Arrested for Any Kind of Identity Theft

-If you have been arrested for any form of identity theft or identity fraud in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact Manikas Law, LLC by phone or email to schedule an appointment.
+If you have been arrested for any form of identity theft or identity fraud in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact a Fairfax Virginia identity theft and fraud defense attorney at Manikas Law LLC by phone at 703-556-0004 or email on our Contact Us page to schedule an appointment.
 We'll make sure all of your rights are protected and fight hard on your behalf.